All Episodes

 So she had a piece.

-That if it weren't for marriage and women, uh men could not survive in this cold, cruel world.
+That if it weren't for marriage and women, men could not survive in this cold, cruel world.

 Now, this is not a new theory.

-In fact, I once saw a man I admire greatly, George Gilder, get kicked off the Oprah show, literally kicked off the Oprah show for saying the exact same thing, although he said it in a different way.
+In fact, I once saw a man I admire greatly, George Gilder, get kicked off the Oprah show, literally kicked off the Oprah show for saying the exact same thing, although he said it a different way.

-He said that women are civilizing influences, and he pointed it out in a number of different uh population groups and ethnic groups in America.
+He said that women are civilizing influences, and he pointed it out in a number of different population groups and ethnic groups in America.

-And he made the point that one of the great, and this is you have to understand now, this is uh mid-80s, and we're not that far removed from the early days of feminist hysteria.
+And he made the point that one of the great, and this is, you have to understand now, this is mid-80s, and we're not that far removed from the early days of feminist hysteria.

 He was praising them.

-And of course, this meant that they are orienting their lives around family and marriage, and Oprah in the fit of new uh uh feminist hysteria just couldn't put up with this because women were supposed to get out of the house and they were supposed to move on, they were supposed to become Nancy Pelosi's and so forth.
+And Oprah, in the fit of new feminist hysteria, just couldn't put up with this because women were supposed to get out of the house and they were supposed to move on.

 I interviewed him about this.

-Uh it's it's it's amazing when you chronicle culturally and sociologically the evolution of the modern feminist movement from the late 60s, early 70s to where it is today.
+It's amazing when you chronicle culturally and sociologically the evolution of the modern feminist movement from the late 60s, early 70s to where it is today.

-Uh, It has screwed everybody up.
+It has screwed everybody up.

 Why is it that a bumbling idiot woman in a position of power makes it harder for any woman to get the job?

-Didn't change my opinion of Nancy Pelosi doesn't change my opinion of Margaret Thatcher, doesn't change my opinion of uh of Jean Kirkpatrick or any number of powerful intellectual, intelligent babes out there that I know or know of.
+Nancy Pelosi doesn't change my opinion of Margaret Thatcher, doesn't change my opinion of Gene Kirkpatrick or any number of powerful, intellectual, intelligent babes out there that I know or know of.

-What now look at Nancy Pelosi?
+Now, look at Nancy Pelosi.

-I see a bumbling incompetent person who's been elevated to a position for which she's not qualified.
+I see a bumbling, incompetent person who's been elevated to a position for which she's not qualified.

 Simply because of the spoil system, she was next in line.